Frequently Asked Questions About Cystic Fibrosis

 - List of questions or concerns you may have

 Patients with cystic fibrosis often have a difficult time absorbing fat from their diet.
 To compensate, a high-fat diet is prescribed.
-However, much of this fat travels through the digestive system and is never actually absorbed by the body.
-In the end, the amount of fat or cholesterol absorbed in a CF patient on a high-fat diet will be comparable to the amount absorbed by a patient without CF on a "normal" diet.
+Much of this fat travels through the digestive system and is never actually absorbed by the body.
+In the end, the amount of fat or cholesterol absorbed in a CF patient on a high-fat diet will be comparable to the amount absorbed by a patient without CF on a regular diet.

 Exercise and a healthy lifestyle can help all people to avoid heath problems including heart disease.
 The American Heart Association offers diet and exercise suggestions.